rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 :::warning
 1. Set `"type"` to `"module"` to indicate this is a ES Module, because Rsvim only support ES Modules (e.g. the `import` keyword), Common JS is not supported, you cannot use the `require` keyword like node.
+2. Set `"type"` to `"module"` to indicate this is a ES Module, because Rsvim only support ES Modules (e.g. the `import` keyword), Common JS is not supported, you cannot use the `require` keyword like node.
 :::